Wartime Broadcasting Service: Post-Cold War

 With the Cold War having ended, the BBC and British Telecom developed the National Attack Warning System in 2003.
 This system was able to warn by television, radio and telephone (the latter only in some areas) of an impending attack using existing infrastructure.
 The BBC was capable of doing so within ten minutes using their existing broadcasting procedures.
 By the time of the 2011 digital switchover, this was becoming obsolete because television and radio have limited warning capability.

-According to a report in the Daily Telegraph, there were suggestions that the warning message would be recorded by Jill Dando, actress Joanna Lumley or Carol Vorderman.
+According to a report in the Daily Telegraph, there were suggestions during the 1990s that a modern version of Peter Donaldson's post-attack message would be recorded by Jill Dando, Joanna Lumley, or Carol Vorderman.

-Under the Broadcasting Act 1980, the government still has the legal right to take over editorial control of radio and television in the event of a national emergency.
-Also, the BBC agreement allows the government to ask the BBC to broadcast messages in an emergency:
+Under the Communications Act 2003, the government still has the legal right (acting via Ofcom) to take over editorial control of non-BBC radio and television services in the event of a national emergency.
+Equivalent provision is made for BBC services in the BBC Agreement:

 "If it appears to any UK Government Minister that an emergency has arisen, that Minister may request that the BBC broadcast or otherwise distribute any announcement or other programme."